Here are testimonials to our work, by category of endorser. All endorsements should be understood as from individuals, not any other entities.

 “This is a much needed valuable resource for journalists and the public.”

-–Deborah Brandt, Seattle.
-Former Broadcast Journalist; Past President, Houston Press Club.
+–Deborah Brandt, former anchor and reporter, KUOW-FM, Seattle; Past President, Houston Press Club.

 “The work of the Ferret is vital for the support and nourishment of grassroots democracy and with traditional news sources in decline in many areas it has a key role to play in helping to fill the void.
 Transparency, accountability and integrity are the hallmarks of any healthy society.
 As well as mining and refining public data, the Ferret provides knowledge and tools for others to do the digging – and it’s this aspect that marks it out as worthy contender for further investment.”